 Advanced chat using node.js and socket.io – Episode 2

-In this post I will try to do a very basic introduction to WebRTC and I will also show a small code example that will enable video calling between two clients using a custom signalling server written in socket.io.
-The ultimate goal is to combine the signalling server and the chat server written in the previous article to form a video call / chat solution.
+A basic introduction to WebRTC, plus a code example enabling video calling between two clients using a custom signalling server written in socket.io.
+The end goal: merge the signalling server with the chat server from the previous article to build a video call / chat solution.

-WebRTC is an open project that enables web browsers with Real-Time Communications (RTC) capabilities via simple Javascript APIs and it's currently being worked on in collaboration between Google, Mozilla and Opera.
-(Why would Microsoft support any of this, right?).
-Because of this, the browser support is also limited to Chrome 23+, Firefox 22+ and Opera 12+ for the PCs and Chrome 28+, Firefox 24+ Opera Mobile 12+ for Android.
+WebRTC is an open project that gives web browsers Real-Time Communications (RTC) capabilities via simple JavaScript APIs.
+Google, Mozilla and Opera are collaborating on it.
+(Microsoft?
+Nowhere to be seen.)
+Browser support is limited to Chrome 23+, Firefox 22+ and Opera 12+ on desktop, and Chrome 28+, Firefox 24+, Opera Mobile 12+ on Android.

-The examples on this page are either the work of Sam Dutton or they are based on his examples - please have a look at his article and repositories for a more in-depth overview of WebRTC.
+The examples on this page are either the work of Sam Dutton or based on his examples.
+Check his article and repositories for a deeper look at WebRTC.

 getUserMedia and PeerConnection